MySQL Query Performance Tuning

 Another type of question a DBA may need to answer is – which queries take most time to execute?
 This is a common question, as such queries may be a low hanging fruit – they may be optimizable, and the more execution time a given query is responsible for in a whole query mix, the larger is the gain from its optimization.
 It is a simple equation – if a query is responsible for 50% of total execution time, making it 10x faster will give much better result than optimizing a query which is responsible for just 1% of the total execution time.

 ClusterControl can help you answer such questions, but first we need to ensure the Query Monitor is enabled.
-You can check it in Settings -> Query Monitor Settings, making sure that the Query Sample Time is set to something else than -1.
+You can toggle the Query Monitor to ON under the Query Monitor page.
+Furthermore you can configure the “Long Query Time” and “Log queries not using indexes” option under Settings to suit your workload:

 The Query Monitor in ClusterControl works in two modes, depending on whether you have the Performance Schema available with the required data on the running queries or not.
 If it is available (and this is true by default in MySQL 5.6 and newer), Performance Schema will be used to collect query data, minimizing the impact on the system.
 Otherwise, the slow query log will be used and all of the settings visible in the above screenshot are used.
 Those are pretty well explained in the UI, so there’s no need to do it here.
-When the Query Monitor uses Performance Schema, those settings are not used (except for Query Sample Time which can be set to -1 to disable data collection).
+When the Query Monitor uses Performance Schema, those settings are not used (except for toggling ON/OFF the Query Monitor to enable/disable data collection).

 When you confirmed that the Query Monitor is enabled in ClusterControl, you can go to Query Monitor -> Top Queries, where you’ll be presented with a screen similar to the below: